jamestiotio/CITM/README.md

 Please support the developers of Battle Cats so that they can add more content for the players of Battle Cats! ヾ(°∇°*)

-*UPDATE (9 Jan 2020): I kindly raised an issue regarding this MITM vulnerability to PONOS through an in-game inquiry (for the purpose of responsible disclosure) but they just simply banned my savegame file, so... ¯\_(ツ)_/¯*
+*UPDATE (9 Jan 2020): I kindly raised an issue regarding this MITM vulnerability to PONOS through an in-game inquiry (for the purpose of responsible disclosure) with an added suggestion of encrypting the data being transmitted but they just simply banned my savegame file, so... ¯\_(ツ)_/¯*

 ## Features